 At the end of the operation the correct level in the brake fluid reservoir is at the horizontal seam in the fluid bottle; i.e., about 3/4 full.
 Don't fill it completely, as it will expand in hot weather and cause the reservoir to overflow.
 Brake fluid is a very good paint stripper!

 Use a good quality fluid, of course.
+DOT 3 or DOT 4 fluid, NOT DOT 5 silicone fluid.
 It shouldn't matter if you use drum or disc fluid though -- disc fluid is designed for higher temps than drum stuff.
 If your Bug has disc brakes on the front, you will I have to use disc brake fluid, not drum brake fluid -- but it will work equally well for both.
-You'll probably need a pint or so of brake fluid for this job.
+You'll probably need a pint (500ml) or so of brake fluid for this job.

 After completing the brake bleeding operation, check the pedal travel.
 Badly adjusted brake shoes may have been disguised by air in the lines.
 The pedal should go hard in the first half of travel, not down near the floor.
+This is important - with dual circuit brakes if one circuit fails, the pedal moves further before the remaining circuit applies the brakes so you dont want your foot hitting the floor before the remaining circuit activates.
 If you do have to adjust the rear brakes, check the hand brake adjustment too.

 And while you are checking the brake shoe condition (e.g, for thickness, any brake dust) have a good look at the slave (wheel) cylinders for signs of wetness, which would indicate that the wheel cylinder is leaking.